suecreamm/materials/04Pb/calc/README.md

 These values provide an estimate of the characteristic electron–phonon scattering timescale for the selected low-energy states and show its dependence on band index and crystal momentum.

-`calc/4epw/99elself.py` post-processes `linewidth.elself.0.075K` and analyzes the electron self-energy along the selected k-path.
+`calc/4epw/99elself.py` post-processes `linewidth.elself.0.075K` and analyzes the imaginary part of the electron self-energy along the selected k-path.

 ## References